scalaz/scalaz/effect/README.md

 However, there are many practical reasons to build your programs using `IO`, including all of the following:

  * **Asynchronicity**.
-Like Scala's `Future`, `IO` lets you easily write asynchronous code without blocking or callbacks.
+Like Scala's own `Future`, `IO` lets you easily write asynchronous code without blocking or callbacks.
 Compared to `Future`, `IO` has significantly better performance and cleaner, more expressive, and more composable semantics.
  * **Composability**.
 Purely functional code can't be combined with impure code that has side-effects without the straightforward reasoning properties of functional programming. `IO` lets you wrap up all effects into a purely functional package that lets you build composable real world programs.
  * **Concurrency**. `IO` has all the concurrency features of `Future`, and more, based on a clean fiber concurrency model designed to scale well past the limits of native threads.
 Unlike other effect monads, `IO`'s concurrency primitives do not leak threads.
  * **Interruptibility**.
 All concurrent computations can be interrupted, in a way that still guarantees resources are cleaned up safely, allowing you to write aggressively parallel code that doesn't waste valuable resources or bring down production servers.